ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   </a>
 </p>

+#### Missing value analysis and outlier handling

+I started with tracking missing values in the columns I've grabbed.

+---

 <div style="height: 20px;"></div>

+#### Distance from Earth

+We next track exoplanet distance from Earth.
+We can first generate a histogram (technically this is a lollipop plot) of exoplanets respective distance to Earth:

+<div style="height: 20px;"></div>

+<div style="height: 20px;"></div>
 <p align="center">
   <a href="/assets/img/2024-05-24-exoplanets-D.png">
   <img src="/assets/img/2024-05-24-exoplanets-D.png" width="1200" height="600" alt="Graph D" style="border: 4px solid darkgray; border-radius: 3px;">
   </a>
 </p>

+Plotting a CDF of exolanet distance from Earth, allowing us to better evaluate how planet distances compare to one another.

 <div style="height: 20px;"></div>
 <p align="center">